index.html

 “How did we get to the here and now?
 What is to be done about the here and now?
 Where do we go from this or other heres and nows?” (p.
 32)

-Images presented in the printed work are from the artist’s personal archive and knitting guides on archive.org
+Images present in the printed work were gathered from the artist’s personal archive and vintage knitting guides on archive.org